JesNetWD/CSS-Projects/README.md

 - **Colorful Border** - A visually appealing border using gradients.
 - **Expanding Search Bar** - A smooth, expanding search input field using CSS animations.
 - **Codepen Tile** – A visually appealing, responsive tile design.
-- **Loading Animation 1** - A dynamic loading animation using CSS animations.
+- **Loading Animation 1** - A creative, pulse-based loading effect using only CSS.
-- **Loading Animation 2** - A colorful loading animation using CSS animations.
+- **Loading Animation 2** - A colorful spinning using CSS animation.
 - **Archery Target** - A colorful target board created using CSS flexbox.
+- **Word Carousel** - A looping text carousel that cycles through words with clean transitions.

 ### ✅ Completed